jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-instructor/README.md

 This will allow them to see questions on PT for this module when choosing the Questions option.

-[Pod Setup Video][pod-setup]

 ### Add Cohort Slack Channels

 Students use an external Slack to communicate and ask questions.
 Reach out to the Cohort Assistant to see which external Slack channels you and your team should join for the next cohort.
-Add yourself to those channels before beginning the cohort.
+Add yourself as well as your Jr. Instructional Assistants to those channels before beginning the cohort.

 ### Release the Next Cohort Curriculum

 Cohort curriculum should be released to your staff at least one week before the new cohort begins.
 You will need the [course ids][course-ids] and the Postman app to execute the release.
-Here is a link to the instructions for adding curriculum: [Add Course Content on AAO][course-content]
+Here is a link to the instructions for adding curriculum: [Add Course Content on AAO][course-content].
+As an alternative, you can now tell them to enroll themselves using the [Curriculum Management Tool][curriculum-enroll-video].

 ## Class Administration